Semiconcavity for the minimum time problem in presence of time delay effects: Local Lipschitz continuity of the value function

 \section{Local Lipschitz continuity of the value function}

 Now, we investigate the Lipschitz continuity of the minimum time functional.
 We first present a version of the dynamic programming principle that is suitable for our functional setting. \begin{prop}[Dynamic programming principle] Let $x\in \mathcal{R}$.
-Then, for every $t\in [0,T(x)]$ and for every control $u$ such that $\theta(x,u)<+\infty$, it holds
+Then, for every control $u$ such that $\theta(x,u)<+\infty$, it holds